Malawi: Foreign relations

 Malawi has been seen as a haven for refugees from other African countries, including Mozambique and Rwanda, since 1985.
-These influxes of refugees have placed a strain on the Malawian economy but have also drawn significant inflows of aid from other countries.
+These influxes of refugees have placed a strain on the economy but have also drawn significant inflows of aid from other countries.
 Donors to Malawi include the United States, Canada, and Germany, as well as international institutions such as the World Bank, the International Monetary Fund, the European Union, the African Development Bank, and UN organizations.
 Malawi is a member of several international organizations, including the Commonwealth, the UN and some of its child agencies, the IMF, the World Bank, the African Union, and the World Health Organization.
 The country was the first in southern Africa to receive peacekeeping training under the African Crisis Response Initiative.

+Human rights

 Malawi is the 79th most peaceful country in the world (of 163), according to the 2024 Global Peace Index.

-Human rights

 As of 2017, international observers noted issues in several human rights areas.
 Excessive force was seen to be used by police forces and security forces with impunity, mob violence was occasionally seen, and prison conditions continued to be harsh and sometimes life-threatening.
 However, the government was seen to make some effort to prosecute security forces who used excessive force.
 Other legal issues included limits on free speech and freedom of the press, lengthy pretrial detentions, and arbitrary arrests and detentions.
-Corruption within the government is seen as a major issue, despite the Malawi Anti-Corruption Bureau's (ACB) attempts to reduce it.
+Corruption within the government is seen as a major issue, despite the Malawi Anti-Corruption Bureau's attempts to reduce it.
 Corruption within security forces is also an issue.
 Malawi had one of the highest rates of child marriage in the world.
-In 2015, Malawi raised the legal age for marriage from 15 to 18.
+In 2015 the legal age for marriage was raised from 15 to 18.

 Societal issues found included violence against women, human trafficking, and child labour.
 Other issues that have been raised are lack of adequate legal protection of women from sexual abuse and harassment, very high maternal mortality rate, and abuse related to accusations of witchcraft.
-As of 2010, homosexuality has been illegal in Malawi.
-In one 2010 case, a couple perceived as homosexual (a man and a trans woman) faced extensive jail time when convicted.
+In 2010, a couple perceived as homosexual (a man and a trans woman) faced extensive prison sentences when convicted.
 The convicted pair, sentenced to the maximum of 14 years of hard labour each, were pardoned two weeks later following the intervention of United Nations Secretary General Ban Ki-moon.
-In May 2012, then-President Joyce Banda pledged to repeal laws criminalising homosexuality.
-It was her successor, Peter Mutharika, who imposed a moratorium in 2015 that suspended the country's anti-gay laws pending further review of the same laws.
-On 26 June 2021, the country's LGBT community held the first Pride parade in Lilongwe.
+In May 2012, President Joyce Banda pledged to repeal laws criminalising homosexuality.
+Peter Mutharika imposed a moratorium in 2015 that suspended the country's anti-gay laws pending further review of the same laws.
+On 26 June 2021, the country's LGBT community held the first pride parade in Lilongwe.